PortoTestersMeetup/portotestersmeetup.github.io/index.md

+# About

 A group of friends that decided to contribute to the community by starting to organize events where we could gather everyone interested in all the topics regarding testing.
+We start with one or two presentations and then discuss these and other themes afterwards along with a coffee break provided by the host company.
 Check our events <a href="https://portotestersmeetup.eventbrite.com" target="_blank">here</a>.

 # Team